Incommensurable lattices in Baumslag-Solitar complexes: Generalized Baumslag--Solitar groups

 \subsection{Labeled graphs and deformations}

 It often happens that different labeled graphs define isomorphic GBS groups.
 A given GBS group generally has no preferred GBS tree (or labeled graph).
-In fact, it is still an open problem to find an algorithm which determines whether two labeled graphs define the same group.
+Indeed, it is still an open problem to find an algorithm which determines whether two labeled graphs define the same group.
 (This problem has been solved in some special cases; see especially \cite{forester3, levitt-auto, clayforester, dudkin, CRKZ}.)

-It is true, however, that any two GBS trees for a non-elementary $G$ are related by an \emph{elementary deformation} \cite{forester1}.
+It is true, however, that any two cocompact GBS trees for a non-elementary $G$ are related by an \emph{elementary deformation} \cite{forester1}.
 This means that they are related by a finite sequence of elementary moves, called elementary collapses and expansions.

-There is also a \emph{slide move}, which can be expressed as an expansion followed by a colllapse.
-Viewed topologically, the moves are homotopy equivalences between fibered $2$--complexes in which annuli are collapsed or expanded or slid over one another.
-The next proposition gives an explicit description of these moves.
+\begin{definition} Let $X$ be a $G$--tree and $e$ an edge of $X$ with endpoints in distinct orbits, such that $G_e = G_{\partial_0 (e)}$.
+One obtains a new $G$--tree $Y$ by collapsing each component of the subforest spanned by $Ge$ to a vertex.
+This operation is called an \emph{elementary collapse} move.
+The vertex which is the image of $e$ has stabilizer $G_{\partial_1(e)}$ and the set of elliptic subgroups of $G$ does not change.

+In the setting of GBS trees it is convenient to use a slightly restricted definition of expansion move (compared to \cite{forester1}, where it is just the reverse of a collapse move).
+Let $X$ and $Y$ be as above.
+The transition from $Y$ to $X$ is called an \emph{elementary expansion} move in all cases \emph{except} when the vertex $\partial_0(e)$ has valence one and has trivial stabilizer.